 Edge impacts will occur to two shallow marsh communities located on the east and west side of the intersection of Highway 50 and George Bolton Parkway.
-Efforts should be made to retain the remaining portion of the shallow marsh communities, to the extent possible.
-Shallow marsh communities are widespread and common in Ontario and the loss of a portion adjacent of the communities is not expected to have any negative impacts to the remaining portions of Cattail Shallow Marsh within the study area.
+The proposed improvements will result in an impact/loss of approximately 149 m2 of MAS community (Shallow Marsh) and 141 m2 of MAS2-1 (Cattail Mineral Shallow Marsh Type) for a total loss of approximately 290 m2 of wetland community.
+Shallow marsh communities are widespread and common in Ontario and the loss of these portions is not expected to have any negative impacts to the remaining portions of Cattail Shallow Marsh within the study area.